VGanesh1798/web-dev-notes/frontend/js/basics.md

 ```

 ## Block Statements
-Javascript has pretty much all of the common block statements in most languages.
+Javascript has pretty much all of the common block statements.

 ### Control Flow
 - `if` and `else` statements
 - `switch` statements
+  - Both `case` and `default`

 ### Error Handling
 - `try`, `catch`, and `throw`